 Dr. Thomas MacDonald of the Medicines Monitoring Unit, University of Dundee, Ninewells Hospital and Medical School, U.K. said in a statement, “Users of these medications should be particularly vigilant about food hygiene as the removal of stomach acid makes them more easily infected with agents such as Campylobacter, which is commonly found on poultry.”
 Patients should follow safe handling instructions, avoid cross-contamination, wash their hands well with soap and water after handling raw poultry, and make sure that all poultry products are cooked to 165°F as measured with a food thermometer.

 The risk of these medications in C. difficile infections is that the acid-resistant spore can convert to the vegetative form and survive in the stomach.
 The study also found that while gastric acid may not kill C. difficile, but it could change the growth of other bowel flora.
+If competing bacteria are killed, it could make it easier for pathogenic bacteria to survive.

 The researchers found a clear dose response relationship between the meds and culture results.
 The study’s findings suggest that community-prescribed acid suppression medications are associated with increased rates of positive stool samples for C. difficile and Campylobacter.
 That suggests that acid-suppresions therapy is not relatively free from adverse effects.